WWW.BADGERLAND.CO.UK

 Charles Nodder, national spokesman for the National Gamekeepers' Organisation which advocates the use of snares as an effective way of tackling the problems caused by foxes in particular

-Country people know that fox numbers have to be kept under control.
+The National Gamekeepers' Organisation say that country people know that fox numbers have to be kept under control.
 They are what scientists call generalist predators, in other words, they take whatever is going and they often kill more than they need to eat.
 Foxes are recognised as pests in the Agriculture Act.
-Their increasing numbers have been partly responsible for the decline in wild birds such as red grouse, grey partridge, lapwings and stone curlews.
+They say their increasing numbers have been partly responsible for the decline in wild birds such as red grouse, grey partridge, lapwings and stone curlews.

-No gamekeeper wants to kill every last fox, but we have to keep their numbers in check.
+No gamekeeper wants to kill every last fox, but they say they have to keep their numbers in check.
 The control techniques available to gamekeepers have now become restricted to the point where only two realistic options remain - shooting and snaring.

 Shooting is effective and humane where a rifle can be used safely, but it can take many nights of waiting up to see, let alone get a safe shot at, a marauding fox.